pydemia/Python3/ControlFlow_01_ifstatements.md

 x = 0
 #------------------#
 if x < 0:
+    print("'x' is negative!")
-    print("This number is negative!") elif x == 0:
+elif x == 0:
-    print("This number is equal to Zero!") else :
+    print("'x' is equal to Zero!") else :
-    print("This number is positive!")
+    print("'x' is positive!")
 #------------------#
-"This number is equal to Zero!"
+"'x' is equal to Zero!"
 ```